codemmmmm/file_indexer_searcher/container/README.md

   * `docker run -v /etc/localtime:/etc/localtime:ro --mount source=files-db,target="/etc/files-index" --mount type=bind,source="/",target=" host",readonly [tag]`

+Run `docker inspect files-db` for the database and log location on the container.

 To use outside a container:

 * change the LOG_FILENAME value to a path of your choice (~ line 13)